-1. Recording eBay Sales in QuickBooks
+Recording eBay sales in QuickBooks

 Each sale made on eBay should be recorded accurately in your accounting platform.
-Recording eBay sales, you should sync all data related to this transaction (shipping, fees, sales tax, etc.) Each of these components has its own specificities.
+Recording eBay sales, you should sync all data related to this transaction (shipping, fees, sales tax, etc.).
+Each of these components has its own specificities.
 For example, as eBay is famous for the ability to access customers from all over the world, sellers face the challenge of sales tax compliance.
 Let’s talk more about this issue.

 Understand eBay tax obligations which need to be recorded

-Since April 1, 2020, about forty jurisdictions require that Internet sales tax is collected.
+Since April 1, 2020, about forty jurisdictions require that Internet sales tax be collected.
 In such cases, the Internet Sales Tax is collected and remitted on eBay sellers’ behalf.
 It’s very important to keep a thorough record of the tax part of the sale in your reports.

 Enter an eBay refund in QuickBooks

 If the buyer requires a refund and the sales tax was collected on the original eBay Managed Payments transaction, eBay will refund the sales tax to the buyer.
-However, if you process refunds through the PayPal platform, the seller is responsible to refund the full amount paid by the buyer at checkout including any paid Internet Sales Tax.
+However, if you process refunds through the Stripe platform, the seller is responsible to refund the full amount paid by the buyer at checkout, including any paid Internet Sales Tax.
 After refunding the buyer, eBay will credit the seller with the amounts of any taxes refunded.
 These financial operations, including the customer refund data, should be recorded in QuickBooks Online.

 Include eBay fees when tracking expenses